zhongqin0820/zhongqin0820.github.io/source/_posts/daily/review-anne-lister.md

 Reading the content written by a real existed person at the time, when you're familiar with and interested at, is a really enjoyable experience.
 It will give you another viewpoint about the historical events, e.g., the repeal of the Corn Laws in 1819 and the July Revolution in 1830.

 ## Anne Lister
 Back to Anne, when I read the book, sometimes she makes me piss off and if I could I would tear her into pieces and shout at her in her face "You monster, jerk, villain...!
-You bloody hell Troy...!
+You bloody hell Tory...!
 Look what you have done...".
 But there are also many times I find out she is as lovable as ever I thought and want to wish her all well.

 The emotions about her are quite complex and always not settled, I think this is because I overestimated her at the very beginning that I considered her as a perfect person but soon find out the gap is a little bit of large.
 But just as the lines that Fantine sang in the 'Les Miserables' musical, "Is there anyone here.
 Who can swear before God.
 She has nothing to fear?
 She has nothing to hide?".
 She didn't choose to expose herself before us, it is us that choose her.